wherethacoffee/ProyectoSeminarioII/ArticuloJorgeCedillo.md

 >28.
 "It can be easily preferred and applied in the departments such as Chemistry, Biology and Geography in the field of Science.
 The unclarity of images used in courses leads to ambiguity.
 In this study, image processing based approaches have been developed to ensure more effective learning of the courses in higher education." [@Yaman2016]

 >29.
 "The capacity to overlay rich media onto the real world for viewing through web-enabled devices such as phones and tablet devices means that information can be made available to students at the exact time and place of need.
-This has the potential to reduce cognitive overload by providing students with “perfectly situated scaffolding”, as well as enable learning in a range of other ways. " [@Bower2014]
+This has the potential to reduce cognitive overload by providing students with “perfectly situated scaffolding”, as well as enable learning in a range of other ways." [@Bower2014]

 >30.
 "It was found that augmented reality technologies stimulate the educational process and provide the opportunity to implement knowledge in both humanities and natural sciences.
 This technology expands the educational process towards clarity and motivates the student to further study the material." [@Gurevych2021]

 >31.
-"The introduction of augmented reality technology makes it possible to improve the quality of education by motivating students to self-study, increasing audience interest in educational material, developing a desire to use modern interactive technical capabilities and technologies, replacing textbooks and laboratory equipment with multimedia computer models." [@Gurevych2021]
+"The introduction of augmented reality technology makes it possible to improve the quality of education by motivating students to self-study, increasing audience interest in educational material, developing a desire to use modern interactive technical capabilities and technologies, replacing textbooks and laboratory equipment with multimedia computer models."[@Gurevych2021]

 >32.
 "These applications show that augmented reality can be means of enhancing, motivating and stimulating learners’ understanding of certain events, especially those for which the traditional notion of instructional learning have proven inappropriate or difficult.
 Furthermore, the students can learn in a quick mode by interacting on the augmented environments." [@Gutiérrez2014]